Skip to contents

-This document introduces you to tools for downloading data from each of the pollution, wind and temperature measuring stations in the Zona Metropolitana del Valle de México (greater Mexico City).
+This document introduces you to tools for downloading data from the pollution, wind, and temperature monitoring stations in the Zona Metropolitana del Valle de México (Greater Mexico City).

 Core Functions